ShadowApex/steamos-ubuntu/README.md

 ### How can I change the resolution and refresh rate used in SteamOS mode?

 After installation, follow [this guide](https://github.com/ValveSoftware/SteamOS/wiki/Custom-Resolutions-And-Refresh-Rates) for instructions on how to change the screen resolution and refresh rate.
-This can optionally be done in "Step 6" of the Installation guide before rebooting to SteamOS mode.
+This can be done after "Step 6" of the Installation guide.

 ## Attributions
 * Alkazar for [steamos-fg](https://github.com/alkazar/steamos-fg)